AMS to sell new shares for 9.20 Swiss francs from March 16

 VIENNA, March 11 (Reuters) - Austrian sensor specialist AMS AMS.SAMS.VI said on Wednesday it intends to carry out its planned rights issue from March 16 to March 30 and offer the new shares at a price of 9.20 Swiss francs ($9.86).

+The group, whose shares closed at 25.28 Swiss francs on Tuesday, plans to sell 189,869,454 new shares with full dividend rights from 2019.
+That will increase AMS's capitalisation by more than 40%.

-AMS needs money to fund the takeover of German lighting group Osram OSRn.DE with which it wants to create a European leader for combined solutions in sensors and lights.
+The expected proceeds of 1.75 billion Swiss francs (1.65 billion euros) will be used to fund the takeover of German lighting group Osram OSRn.DE, with which it wants to create a European leader for in sensors and lights.

 AMS shareholders will receive one subscription right per share and with four rights shareholders can buy nine new shares, it said.

-AMS shareholders who do not participate can sell their rights on the SIX Swiss Exchange during the rights trading period from March 16 through March 26.
+Shareholders who do not participate can sell their rights on the SIX Swiss Exchange during the rights trading period from March 16 through March 26.
+Non-exercised rights may be sold to institutional investors or otherwise in the market, the Austrian group said.

 The first trading day for the new shares is expected on or around 2 April 2020, AMS said.